 Halcyon equips early-stage social entrepreneurs with the support they need to transform audacious ideas into scalable and sustainable ventures, and change the world.
 During an 18-month fellowship, a diverse cohort of fellows receive free residency and workspace, mentorship and leadership, robust support from business consultants, and a living stipend to develop their entrepreneurial vision into a reality.
 Halcyon also offers a 14-day incubator program designed to turn a vision into a social enterprise.

-Seed Spot is dedicated to supporting all social entrepreneurs creating a product, service, or technology that improves lives or makes the world a better place.
+SEED SPOT is dedicated to supporting all social entrepreneurs creating a product, service, or technology that improves lives or makes the world a better place.
 They support entrepreneurs by surrounding them with the right access to resources, mentors, business fundamentals, community partners, capital sources, and anything they need to succeed.
-Seed Spot offers a variety of different programs including a 5-day bootcamp, evening program, and full-time program.
-All of their programs include access to training, mentorship, and a $10,000, 0% loan.
+SEED SPOT offers a variety of different programs including a 2-Day Launch Camp, an 8-12 week Impact Accelerator, and Monthly Impact Entrepreneur Meet-up.
+Their programs include access to training, mentorship, and life-long membership in their alumni program.

-DCode42 is an accelerator program for technology programs looking to enter the federal government market.
-DCode42 works with companies in a variety of industries such as big data, cyber security, and health IT that have the power to change the way the government runs.
+DCode is an accelerator program for technology programs looking to enter the federal government market.
+DCode works with companies in a variety of industries such as big data, cyber security, and health IT that have the power to change the way the government runs.

 Fed Tech pairs entrepreneurs with inventions from over 17 federal labs to commercialize federally funded research and development projects.
 The Fed Tech program helps teams validate demands for the technology and build a basic business model within two months.

 CivStart is the only accelerator that focuses on the state and local government market.
 CivStart facilitates the adoption of cutting-edge technology solutions at the local level by connecting governments, startup companies, and corporate partners to steward good ideas and address the needs of local communities through a technology lens.